 We serve breakfast from 8.30am until 9.30am.
-Our bar lunch menu runs from 12 noon until 4pm and our dinner menu and specials board are served from 5pm until 9pm.
+Our bar lunch menu runs from 12 noon until 4pm and our evening menu runs from 5pm until 9pm.

 Focusing on quality and value for money, our kitchen uses fresh vegetables and local produce whenever possible, and virtually all our food is homemade on the premises by our own team of chefs.
-Our menu of the day can be found on this website <link?>.
+Our evening & lunchtime menu for the week can be found at the bottom of this page.

-Our bar menu and specials board cater for most tastes and appetites and visitors to the Crumplehorn Inn will immediately feel at home in a comfortable, relaxed atmosphere.
+Our bar menus cater for most tastes and appetites and visitors to the Crumplehorn Inn will immediately feel at home in a comfortable, relaxed atmosphere.

 We have a large, varied wine list that features wines from all over the world and which offers an outstanding blend of quality and value.
 Our wine menu is also constantly monitored, enabling us to keep up with demand and changing tastes.

 We serve a range of coffees, tea and fruit teas, as well as liqueur coffees and hot chocolate.